AIPHA-Geo-Solutions/AIPHAPythonAPI/README.md

 	pip install aipha_geo_solutions

-Please find a detailed documentation at the [AIPHA Webservices](https://aipha.ch/documentation)
+You can find a detailed documentation at the [AIPHA Webservices](https://aipha.ch/documentation)